rembold-cs151-master/Section03/README.md

-# section_template
+# Section03
-A template file for generating slides and content for a section meeting
+Section materials for week 3 on control statements, algorithms, and strings.